operator-framework/java-operator-sdk/docsy/content/en/blog/releases/v5-release.md

 interface was removed and `prepareEventSources(EventSourceContext<P> context)` was simply moved to `Reconciler` interface with a default empty implementation.

-So you can just delete this interface from your reconciler implementation.
+So you can delete this interface from your reconciler implementation.

 ```java